30 Day Gratitude Challenge for 2023: Are You Up for It?

 Day 18: Do something that loves on your body

 Our bodies give us life and freedom.
 Plus, they take a good amount of daily abuse.
-So, show it some appreciation today!
+So, show it appreciation today!
 Check out these easy self care activities or sign up for the toolkit below for ideas and a daily checklist sent straight to your inbox!

-Related Self Care Posts:
+Related Self-Care Posts:

 Day 20: Think of 3 amazing things that happened in the last week